Explorer Search¶

 Selected labels support two editing methods:

-Single-clicking a label opens a dialog box where you can modify the filter conditions.
-(Note: Label tags do not support dialog editing.)
+Single-clicking a label allows you to modify the filtering conditions in the popup dialog.
+(Note: Label tags do not support pop-up editing.)

 -